EDM4hep - The common event data model

 The overview diagram

 You see a diagrammatic overview of EDM4hep with all the available data types, broadly organized into different categories.
-The arrows depict two ways data types can be related / associated with each other
+The arrows depict two ways data types can be related / linked with each other

 Relations